What if we sell the company's assets to another company, then knock the insolvent company over?

 If the company has assets that actually belong to say a bank or Hire Purchase company, then these assets must not be sold or transferred without their explicit written approval.

-This section applies in the case of a company where -
+s238 of The Insolvency Act 1986 applies in the case of a company where -

 (a) the company enters administration or (b) the company goes into liquidation and "the office-holder" means the administrator or the liquidator, as the case may be.

 Where the company has at a relevant time (typically 2 years if a connected party and 6 months if an unconnected party) entered into a transaction with any person at an undervalue, the office-holder may apply to the court for an order under this section, the court shall, make such order as it thinks fit for restoring the position to what it would have been if the company had not entered into that transaction.
-So the COURT can reverse that sale or movement of assets.
+So the Court can reverse that sale or movement of assets.

 So how do we sell or move assets?